ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 # ZPE Service Delivery Platform SDP
 The ZPE SDP solution focuses on providing DevOps teams an OOB platform to deploy specialized services for managing their infrastructure.
-This solution extends the remote management access capabilities to enhanced management operations by userd defined services that are deployed close to the managed devices.
+This solution extends the remote management access capabilities to enhanced management operations by user defined services that are deployed close to the managed devices.
 These services can be deployed on different ZPE devices either as a virtual machine or a container.

 This document considers the case of deploying a service on a Nodegrid Device in the form of a virtual machine.
 The following requirements are taken into consideration: